tetratelabs/istio-0to60/docs/circuit-breakers.md

 1. Make a single request to make sure everything is working:

     ```shell
+    kubectl exec deploy/fortio -c fortio -- fortio curl web-frontend
+    ```

+    The above command should result in an HTTP 200 "OK" response from the `web-frontend` app.

+1. With fortio, we can generate a load of 50 requests with two concurrent connections like this:

+    ```shell
     kubectl exec deploy/fortio -c fortio -- \
-      fortio curl web-frontend
+      fortio load -c 2 -qps 0 -n 50 -quiet web-frontend
     ```

-    The above command should result in an HTTP 200 OK response from the `web-frontend` app.
+    All 50 requests should succeed.
+That is the meaning of `Code 200 : 50` in the output.

 ## Circuit breaker - connection pool settings